How Long Should I Recover From a Workout?

 General Guidelines

-- A typical training session lasting about an hour and half should be fine in most cases as long as you are using your rest breaks effectively.
+- A typical training session lasting up to an hour and a half should be fine in most cases as long as you are using your rest breaks effectively.

 - A good rule of thumb is to rest long enough to where you feel like you can give the same effort on the following set.